angular/angular/aio/content/start/index.md

     <code-example header="src/app/product-alerts/product-alerts.component.ts" path="getting-started/src/app/product-alerts/product-alerts.component.ts" region="imports"></code-example>

-1. In the component class, define a property named `notify` with an `@Output` decorator and an instance of event emitter.
-This makes it possible for the product alert component to emit an event when the value of the notify property changes.
+1. In the component class, define a property named `notify` with an `@Output()` decorator and an instance of `EventEmitter()`.
+This allows the product alert component to emit an event when the value of the notify property changes.

-    <code-example path="getting-started/src/app/product-alerts/product-alerts.component.ts" region="input-output"></code-example>
+    <code-example path="getting-started/src/app/product-alerts/product-alerts.component.ts" header="src/app/product-alerts/product-alerts.component.ts" region="input-output"></code-example>

-1. In the product alert template (`product-alerts.component.html`), update the "Notify Me" button with an event binding to call the `notify.emit()` method.
+1. In the product alert template, `product-alerts.component.html`, update the "Notify Me" button with an event binding to call the `notify.emit()` method.

     <code-example header="src/app/product-alerts/product-alerts.component.html" path="getting-started/src/app/product-alerts/product-alerts.component.html"></code-example>

-1. Next, define the behavior that should happen when the button is clicked.
-Recall that it's the parent (product list component)&mdash;not the product alerts component&mdash;that's going to take the action.
-In the `product-list.component.ts` file, define an `onNotify()` method, similar to the `share()` method:
+1. Next, define the behavior that should happen when the user clicks the button.
+Recall that it's the parent, product list component&mdash;not the product alerts component&mdash;that's acts when the child raises the event.
+In  `product-list.component.ts`, define an `onNotify()` method, similar to the `share()` method:

     <code-example header="src/app/product-list/product-list.component.ts" path="getting-started/src/app/product-list/product-list.component.ts" region="on-notify"></code-example>